 Or possibly I should dive into the martini world with “The Clean Dirty Martini,” apparently the best Martini in the world with its taste of olives and a frozen cube of olive juice.

-Cocktails At The Hemingway Bar In Paris
+Cocktails At The Hemingway Bar Ritz Paris

 I’ve become a bit of a champagne lover living in Paris.
-Apparently so was Hemingway who once said, “If I have any money, I can’t think of any better way of spending it than on Champagne.”
+Apparently so was Ernest Hemingway who once said, “If I have any money, I can’t think of any better way of spending it than on Champagne.”
 I concur.
-The Champagne bottles range from €150 – €1200 at the Hemingway Bar in Paris so this time, I opt for a cocktail.
+The Champagne bottles range from €150 – €1200 at the Hemingway Bar Paris so this time, I opt for a cocktail.

 What I didn’t see at the time (there is a lot to digest on the menu) was that there are five different Champagne Cocktails.
-I’m coming back for the “Miss Bond,” a champagne cocktail with the essence of raspberry, reminiscent of a kir.
+I’m coming back for “Miss Bond,” a champagne cocktail with the essence of raspberry, reminiscent of a kir.

 Elsbeth decides on “The Serendipity Cocktail,” a Hemingway Bar house cocktail since 1994.
 This delight is made with Calvados from Normandy, fresh mint, apple juice from Normandy and Champagne.